madeline-stevens/201-learning-journal/401/week2/class9-persistence/class9notes.md

 in termianl to copy
- cp -rfile to copy  space dir tocopy to should see copying ls tree view
+ cp -r file to copy  space dir tocopy to should see copying ls tree view